ethersphere/swarm-docs/contents/introduction.rst

 The choice of identifier in swarm POC0.3 is the hierarchical swarm hash described in :ref:`swarm hash`.
 The properties above let us view the identifiers as addresses at which content is expected to be found.
-Since hashes are collision free, they are bound to one specific version of a content, i.e. Hash addressing therefore is immutable in the strong sense that you cannot even express mutable content.
+Since hashes can be assumed to be collision free, they are bound to one specific version of a content, i.e. Hash addressing therefore is immutable in the strong sense that you cannot even express mutable content: "changing the content, changes the hash".

 Users however usually use some discovery and or semantic access to data, which is implemented by the ethereum name service (ENS).
 The ENS enables content retrieval based on mnemonic (or branded) names, much like the DNS of WWW, but without servers.

-Swarm nodes participating in the network also have a base address which define a location in the same address space as the home of chunks.
-When content is uploaded to swarm it is chopped up into pieces called chunks.
-Each chunk is accessed at the address defined by its swarm hash.
-The hashes of data chunks themselves are packaged into a chunk, hence the content maps to a chunk tree.
+Swarm nodes participating in the network also have their own base address.
+These node addresses define a location in the same address space as the data.

+When content is uploaded to swarm it is chopped up into pieces called *chunks*.
+Each chunk is accessed at the address defined by its *swarm hash*.
+The hashes of data chunks themselves are packaged into a chunk which in turn has its own hash.
+In this way the content gets maps to a chunk tree.
 This hierarchical swarm hash construct allows for merkle proofs for chunks within a piece of content, thus providing swarm with integrity protected random access into (large) files.

 The current version of swarm implements a strictly content addressed distributed hash table.
-Strictly content addressed here means that the node(s) closest to the address of a chunk do not only serve information about the content but actually host the data.
-(Note that although it is part of the protocol, we cannot have any sort of guarantee that it will be preserved. this is a caveat worth stating again: no permanence and persistence).
-In other words, in order to retrieve a piece of content (as a part of a larger collection/document) a chunk must reach its destination from initiator to the storer after upload as well must be served back to the rewquester at download.
+Here 'strictly content addressed' means that the node(s) closest to the address of a chunk do not only serve information about the content but actually host the data.
+(Note that although it is part of the protocol, we cannot have any sort of guarantee that it will be preserved. this is a caveat worth stating again: no guarantee of permanence and persistence).
+In other words, in order to retrieve a piece of content (as a part of a larger collection/document) a chunk must reach its destination from initiator to the storer after upload as well must be served back to the requester at download.
 The viability of both hinges on the assumption that any node (requester) can 'reach' any other node (storer).
 This assumption is guaranteed with a special network topology (called kademlia), which offers (very low) constant time for lookup usually logarithmic to the network size.

-Swarm content access is centered around the notion of a manifest.
-A manifest file describe a document collection, e.g.,
+Swarm content access is centred around the notion of a manifest.
+A manifest file describes a document collection, e.g.,

 * a filesystem directory
 * an index of a database